AI for Scientific Discovery is a Social Problem: Introduction

+A critical distinction exists between predictive performance and scientific understanding.
+As illustrated in \autoref{fig:sun}, a transformer-based model can achieve high accuracy when predicting planetary trajectories without learning the underlying Newtonian mechanics~\cite{vafa2025foundationmodelfoundusing}.
+Current commercial AI development disproportionately emphasizes literature synthesis over experimental validation and mechanistic investigation~\cite{aisnakeoil_ai_slow_science}, risking the conflation of information retrieval with genuine discovery~\cite{krenn2022scientific}.

-This paper examines four critical barriers preventing AI democratization in science: community dysfunction that undermines collaboration, misaligned research priorities targeting narrow applications over upstream computational bottlenecks, data fragmentation due to incompatible standards~\cite{gisselbaek2025bridging}, and infrastructure inequities concentrating power within privileged institutions~\cite{ahmed2020dedemocratization}.
-While these manifest as technical challenges, their root causes are fundamentally social and institutional: including undervaluing data contributions, educational gaps preventing cross-disciplinary engagement, and absent community consensus on shared priorities.
-We then propose corresponding solutions: strengthening cross-disciplinary collaboration and education, structuring upstream challenges through shared benchmarks, standardizing scientific data practices, and building sustainable community-owned infrastructure.
-Our analysis demonstrates that democratizing AI for science requires treating it as a collective social project where equitable participation is a prerequisite for technical progress.
+Four critical barriers that are preventing the democratization of AI in science are examined in this paper: community dysfunction, which undermines collaboration and perpetuates harmful narratives; misaligned research priorities, which target narrow applications over upstream computational bottlenecks; data fragmentation caused by incompatible standards and social practices~\cite{gisselbaek2025bridging}; and infrastructure inequities, which concentrate power within privileged institutions~\cite{ahmed2020dedemocratization}.
+While these issues manifest as technical challenges, their root causes are fundamentally social and institutional: undervalued data contributions, educational gaps preventing cross-disciplinary engagement, and the absence of community consensus regarding shared priorities.
+We then propose the following solutions: strengthening cross-disciplinary collaboration and education, structuring upstream challenges through shared benchmarks, standardizing scientific data practices, and building a sustainable community-owned infrastructure.

+Although we distinguish social barriers from technical barriers for clarity, the two are inseparable in practice.
+Every technical system embeds social assumptions about the data collection process, expertise, labor, incentives, and institutional constraints.
+The barriers that we describe are therefore interdependent rather than separate categories.
+We conclude that democratizing AI for science requires treating it as a collective social project where equitable participation is a prerequisite for achieving technical progress.